ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/keep-users-safe-with-office-365-ti.md

 Once security administrators have identified something suspicious or malicious happening in their tenant, they can quickly contain and respond to that threat with the **Incident Framework**.
 Group unwanted messages with one-click and quickly remove the email messages from your user's mailboxes.

- **UPDATE:** The ability to delete (soft or hard delete) emails directly from the Incident framework has been added.
+ **UPDATE:** The ability to delete (soft or hard delete) email messages directly from the Incident framework has been added.
 Previously administrators could only move mails to a user's junk folder, where users could recover the item.
 With the newly released Delete capabilities, you can now be sure that a malicious or unwanted mail is removed permanently.

 ![Screen shot of email list of incident remediation](media/9d8452d3-d8d2-4b26-81f9-76396e08dd17.png)

 ## Leverage the threat telemetry of Microsoft

 Office 365 threat investigation and response capabilities are powered with data from the [Microsoft Intelligent Security Graph](https://go.microsoft.com/fwlink/?linkid=2036223).
 The graph acquires the latest threat signal from over 1 billion Windows devices, 450 billion monthly Azure logins, and 400 billion monthly email messages in Office 365.
-This unrivaled threat signal is what gives the broad visibility into a customer tenant that is crucial for administrators and security analysts to have a complete view of the threats impacting their organization.
+This unrivaled threat signal is what gives the broad visibility your security operations team have for a more complete view of the threats impacting your organization.

 ## Next steps